lukacaleb/capstone-sockshop/README.md

 ## EXPLAINING THE REPOSITORIES.
 ### EKS DIRECTORY
 Amazon Elastic Kubernetes Service (Amazon EKS) is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS and on-premises.
 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+This directory contains all the files required to managr the elastic kubernetes service on aws intance.

+###

 ## EXPLAINING THE FILES.